Darrengn/cse15l-lab-reports/lab-report-2-week-4.md

 ### Relationship

 The bug of not checking for a -1 creates a symptom because the "](" string couldn't be found in the file.
 The symptom appears because of how the substring method works.
 Because the indexOf method returns -1 when it can't find the specified string, the substring method gets a parameter of -1, which causes it to throw this exception.
+This bug is fixed by checking if the index of "](" is -1, and if it is, then break out of the while loop.

 ## Code Change 2 <br>